 MEDA is advancing strategies to create asset building opportunities for San Francisco’s Latino families and in the Mission District through: (1) our core, integrated Asset Building Programs related to housing, financial capability, workforce development, business development and tax preparation; (2) serving as a backbone agency to advance educational achievement and family economic success through the Mission Promise Neighborhood 2-generation approach; (3) creating and preserving affordable housing and commercial real estate in the Mission District through Community Real Estate; (4) providing access to capital and innovative financial products through the Adelante Fund; and (5) Policy & Advocacy efforts that support our mission.

-Reporting to the Workforce Development Program Manager, the Technology Training Coordinator will be responsible for technology-based training for young adults (ages 17-24) and adults (age 25+), within MEDA’s workforce program.
-This position will design, develop, and implement the technology-based workforce development training program (Mission Techies) serving low income immigrants.
-The Mission Techies program provides hardware, software, coding, and database training.
-In addition, Techies receive job readiness and financial coaching.
+Reporting to the Workforce Development Program Manager, the Technology Training Coordinator will be responsible for technology-based training within MEDA’s workforce program.
+This position will design, develop, and implement the technology-based workforce development training program serving all San Franciscans, focusing on low-income, Latinos and immigrants.
 The program’s purpose is to link computer technology training program participants to jobs, assist them and employers retain those jobs, and support them in pursuing career advancement opportunities.
 The Technology Training Coordinator will be the day-to-day point person for the computer labs and will assist and advise in planning programming, outreach, and outcomes reporting on both the technology training and workforce development/job placement aspects of the program.